dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

 $ stagehand
 ```

-You'll see a list of generators, including various web and server apps.
+You'll see a list of generators, including various web and server-side apps.
 One of the generators is named **console-full**.

 In a new directory named `vector_victor`,